core-wg/core-responses/draft-bormann-core-responses.md

 (e.g. by using the same reqest_kid/request_piv pair in OSCORE).
-Where message IDs are involved, one of the non-traditional response (the first sent, not necessarily the first received as generally the network might reorder messages) can be sent as a piggy-back response (thus sharing the request's message ID), the others are CON or NON responses.
+Where message IDs are involved, one of the non-traditional response (the first sent, not necessarily the first received as generally the network might reorder messages) can be sent as a piggy-back response in an ACK (thus sharing the request's message ID), the others are CON or NON responses.

 Some established responses